RexFracht868454/SpawnElytra/README.md

 # SpawnElytra

-Configurable plugin that allows players to activate Elytra flying within a certain radius of the spawn.
+Configurable plugin that allows players to activate elytra flying within a certain radius of the spawn.
 In addition, it allows you to use a pre-set boost.
 You can setup this plugin in the config.yml file.

 **config.yml:**